From Line of Control to Line of Actual Control and that night…

 Carry shades and headband; for when you roll down the windows, long hair gets messy and this holds true for guys too.

 Always wear loose and comfortable clothes for the road trip.
-Do not wear flip-flops as it can get stuck between the driving pedals by mistake, shoes are a better bet.
+Do not wear flip-flops, especially for the driver as it can get stuck between the driving pedals by mistake, shoes are a better bet.

 Eat only to taste and not hog, do not stuff yourself too much at Dhabas.
 Keep protein or energy bars handy, as you cannot surprise your stomach with all the roadside food.
-Stomach infection is common during long road trips.
-Rely on fruits and bottled water mostly while you keep tasting in the local culinary delights.
+An upset stomach is common during long road trips.
+Rely on fruits and bottled water mostly while you keep tasting in the local culinary delights rationally.

 Carry charged power banks and multi charger power source in your car.
 Alternate between the power sources and use them amicably.
 As soon as the first source gets over, put it on charge in the moving car and use the other one.
 Sharing is saving.